ZivertX/Python/README.md

 Run the Pipeline:

-After first pipeline run you can provide the URLs of the JSON files as parameters.
+After first pipeline run you can provide the URLs of the JSON files as parameters in Jenkins GUI.